Our client was the beneficiary of a petition made by his U.S. citizen father more than 20 ...

 June 23, 2016

 Our client was born in Mexico to a U.S. citizen father more than 70 years ago, but she was never able to obtain a green card or U.S. citizenship.
 She had also tried other local organizations for assistance in acquiring her U.S. citizenship for many, many years, but she was never successful.
 When she came to our office she had now reached full retirement age of 70+ years, but she was unable to receive her retirement benefits because she had never been able to obtain enough U.S. citizenship proof in the past, nor enough evidence to obtain a permanent resident card.
 When she came to our office she was very frail, depressed, and worried; she said that this problem was seriously effecting her health.
 So we got started on her case and obtained proof of her lawful entry from manifest entries when she was just 6 months old in 1948.
 We obtained documents in our research from the national archives.
 While we were not able to obtain enough proof of her father residing in the U.S. before she was born in 1948 (we needed at least 10 years proof), she was still able to use her lawful entry manifest record from 1948 in order to obtain a permanent resident status based on both that national archives record, and a new petition from her U.S. citizen daughter.
 This case also had another significant issue based upon the possibility of USCIS determining that she had made a false claim of U.S. citizenship since that was what she had always believed she was her whole life.
-We prepared her unique package, and requested that a lawyer give her the okay to proceed.
-She did so, and after more than 70 years in the U.S. she finally has lawful status.
-There is even more backstory to this case, but we're just providing a general overview here.
+We prepared her unique package, and after more than 70 years in the U.S. she finally has lawful status.

 Our client was born in Mexico to a U.S. citizen father more than 70 years ago, but ...

 We received a request from a local law firm on guidance on how to prepare a petition for relative and adjustment of status case.
-When he came to our office, we thoroughly reviewed the documents he provided, and we provided information, guidance, and numerous corrections to the package that he presented to us.
-Honestly, the lawyer prepared package would never have been approved without our assistance as it had extreme and devastating errors throughout.
+When the lawyer came to our office, we thoroughly reviewed the documents he provided, and we provided information, guidance, and numerous corrections to the package that he presented to us.
+Honestly, the lawyer's package that was prepared would never have been approved without our assistance as it had extreme and devastating errors throughout.
 Please note that while some people may hire a lawyer to prepare immigration packages, it does not guarantee that your lawyer knows what they are doing.
 Technically speaking there is not a single lawyer in Ventura County that has a "specialization" as defined by the California State Bar in immigration and naturalization knowledge.
-All lawyers that practice immigration law in Ventura County have a general law degree, but not a "specialization type of degree" in immigration law.
+All lawyers that practice immigration law in Ventura County have a general law degree, but not a "specialization" in immigration law as defined by the California State Bar.